Tungsten Network launches new digital purchase order delivery and acknowledgement service

-The enhanced offering from Tungsten Network builds on the value-added services already in the pipeline for customers, including a new e-billing solution, enabling businesses on the network to send 100 per cent of their invoices digitally.
+The enhanced offering from Tungsten Network builds on the value-added services already in the pipeline for customers, including a new Total AR solution, enabling businesses on the network to send 100 per cent of their invoices digitally.

 The new range of purchase order services is available immediately to the 300,000 businesses already transacting on Tungsten Network across the world.